-Stock market prices are driven by economic fundamentals or sentiment, but they are primarily driven by government action.
+Although stock market prices are driven by economic fundamentals and sentiment, they are PRIMARILY driven by government action.
 It is a mistake to focus on government intentions, all that matters is the outcomes.
 Blue line up, red line down, the rest is just opinion.

 Although the Great O’Neill is presently long stocks, we are agnostic, our position can change at anytime.
 We are long S&P 3300 Oct calls which may or may not evolve into a stop against a future short position.
 We are uncertain.